 Campus BS MLS: Admissions & Selection

 Enrollment in the on-campus WSU medical laboratory science BS degree program is limited to 32 students each fall semester.
-Applications for the program are available from the MLS Administrative Specialist after January 1, (Room 208 in the Marriott Health building), or the application can be emailed or faxed to you.
+Electronica applications for the program are accepted March 1-April 1.
 To reach the MLS Administrative Specialist, call 801-626-6118.

 - If you have been previously accepted into the MLS program and you have not taken MLS classes for one or more years, you are required to reapply to the program, due to the limited number of student positions available.